+Potential Threats Arising from the Provision of Internal Audit Services

-- (b) Exercising the same level of professional scepticism as would be exercised when the internal audit work is performed by individuals who are not members of the firm. - 605.4 A4 Factors that are relevant in evaluating the level of such a self-review threat include: - The materiality of the related financial statement amounts. - The risk of misstatement of the assertions related to those financial statement amounts. - The degree of reliance that the audit team will place on the work of the internal audit service, including in the course of an external audit. - 605.4 A5 An example of an action that might be a safeguard to address such a self-review threat is using professionals who are not audit team members to perform the service.
+- Providing internal audit services to an audit client might create a self-review threat when there is a risk that the results of the services impact the audit of the financial statements on which the firm will express an opinion. - When a firm uses the work of an internal audit function in an audit engagement, ISAs require the performance of procedures to evaluate the adequacy of that work.
+Similarly, when a firm or network firm accepts an engagement to provide internal audit services to an audit client, the results of those services might be used in conducting the external audit.
+This might create a self-review threat because it is possible that the audit team will use the results of the internal audit service for purposes of the audit engagement without: - (a) Appropriately evaluating those results; or - (b) Exercising the same level of professional scepticism as would be exercised when the internal audit work is performed by individuals who are not members of the firm. - Factors that are relevant in identifying a self-review threat created by providing internal audit services to an audit client, and evaluating the level of such a threat, include: - The materiality of the related financial statements amounts. - The risk of misstatement of the assertions related to those financial statement amounts. - The degree of reliance that the audit team will place on the work of the internal audit service.

+When a self-review threat for an audit client that is a public interest entity has been identified, paragraph R605.6 applies.

+An example of an action that might be a safeguard to address a self-review threat created by the provision of an internal audit service to an audit client that is not a public interest entity is using professionals who are not audit team members to perform the service.

-- R605.5 A firm or a network firm shall not provide internal audit services to an audit client that is a public interest entity, if the services relate to: - (a) A significant part of the internal controls over financial reporting; - (b) Financial accounting systems that generate information that is, individually or in the aggregate, material to the client's accounting records or financial statements on which the firm will express an opinion; or - (c) Amounts or disclosures that are, individually or in the aggregate, material to the financial statements on which the firm will express an opinion.
+- R605.6 A firm or a network firm shall not provide internal audit services to an audit client that is a public interest entity, if the provision of such services might create a self-review threat.
+(Ref: Para.
+R600.14 and R600.16). - 605.6 A1 Examples of the services that are prohibited under paragraph R605.6 include internal audit services relate to: - (a) The internal controls over financial reporting. - (b) Financial accounting systems that generate information for the client's accounting records or financial statements on which the firm will express an opinion. - (c) Amounts or disclosures that relate to the financial statements on which the firm will express an opinion.